 3. Do things on your own

-Traveling on your own means you have the freedom to do what an f**k you want.
+Traveling on your own means you have the freedom to do what the f**k you want.
 Make the most of it.
 I enjoy my own company and really don’t mind spending time alone

-Spend time doing it is what you want to do.
+Spend time doing what you want to do.
 Trust yourself and learn about yourself.

 5km weekly run through the banana paddocks / Queensland